liampc/100-days-of-code/log.md

 ## Day 21,22: Oct 31, 2020

 Not so productive these past 2 days.
 Yesterday, we went out to buy groceries and wasnt able to follow my routine.
 Today, I tried to follow the video tutorial on how to deploy django app to heroku, I wasnt able to finish it because my app is different from the tutorial but I learned today more about the step by stpe process without using pipenv.

+## Day 23: Nov 2, 2020

+Tried to add vue on my django project using the cdn method but did not push through because it seems llike I will have a problem scaling up later.
+Worked on my attendance project, add models for my backend and created apis.
+Still figuring out how to arrange all the details for my models.
+I am having a hard time linking the models from each other to show time in/out of a person and its corresponding dates.